glorialulu/TSNet/docs/transient.rst

 :math:`a` is the wave speed,
 :math:`g` is the gravity acceleration,
-:math:`\alpha` is the angle from horizontal, and :math:`h_f` represents the head loss, only model quasi-steady friction head loss per unit length is modelled in current package.
+:math:`\alpha` is the angle from horizontal, and :math:`h_f` represents the head loss
+(only quasi-steady friction head loss per unit length is modelled in current package).

 Method of Characteristics (MOC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^